 For this recipe, you’ll want to use good-quality, dark-hued honey.
 The more strongly flavored the better, so it stands out against the pumpkin.
 Just don’t use buckwheat or chestnut honey, which are too intense.
 You want to taste it but not be overwhelmed by it.

-What can I do with extra caramelized honey pumpkin pie filling?
+What should I do with leftover pie filling?

-You may have a little filling leftover.
+You may have a little filling left over.
 Bake it separately in a small ramekin.
-This prevents ingredient waste, and allows you to sample the filling prior to cutting into the pie.
+This prevents ingredient waste and allows you to sample the filling before cutting into the pie.

 Caramelized Honey Pumpkin Pie